-Loaded with antioxidants, B vitamins and beta glucans that all help to fight off infection; researchers at WebMD even state that "animal studies have also shown mushrooms to have antiviral, antibacterial, and anti-tumor effects."
-For the best results add to any of your favorite evening dishes for extra flavor and the disease-fighting power the body needs during the winter season.
+For the best results, add to any of your favorite evening dishes for extra flavor and the disease-fighting power the body needs during the winter season.

-Want to Take Your Interest in Holistic Nutrition Even Further?
+Want to Take Your Interest in Holistic Nutrition and Gut Health Nutrition Even Further?

-Whether you're a seasoned nutritionist or you're just developing an interest in helping others not only prevent, but reverse disease, we have a program that you may be interested in.
+Whether you're a seasoned nutritionist or you're just developing an interest in helping others not only prevent but reverse disease, we have two programs you may be interested in.

-Our Holistic Nutritionist Certification program provides an unprecedented professional training that will supply you with a strong skill-set and the confidence to work with any client seeking optimal health.
-As a Certified Holistic Nutritionist trained in natural complimentary nutrition, you will be able to work with clients to identify and help correct the nutritional causes of diseases, and design personalized diet and lifestyle programs that optimize health.
+Our Holistic Nutritionist Certification program provides unprecedented professional training that will supply you with a strong skill set and the confidence to work with any client seeking optimal health.
+As a Certified Holistic Nutritionist trained in complementary natural nutrition, you will be able to work with clients to identify and help correct the nutritional causes of diseases and design personalized diet and lifestyle programs that optimize health.

-Want to learn more about this unique and highly-rewarding program?
-Visit our website, today!
+Want to learn more about these unique and highly rewarding programs?
+Visit our website today!